FishlandicFishy/lexicring/dict/rizz.md

 2. [v] Using charisma.

-3. [n] A permanent status in which one would never be approached by someone with two X chromosomes.
+3. [n] A permanent status in which one would never be approached by someone with two X chromosomes, as quoted from Google AI.[^1]

 Example: